bbleds/Ionic-weather-app/README.md

 # Ionic-weather-app
-A weather app created using the Ionic framework
+A weather app created using AngularJs, Node, Express, and the Ionic Framework

+# Purpose